 5. Depending on SIU’s determination, you may be eligible for either the Basic Road Test or the Advanced Road Test.
 If you are eligible for the Advanced Road Test, you can still opt to take the Basic Road Test.
 If at any point in the future you choose to upgrade, you can take the Advanced Road Test.

-For more information on Out of Country Driver’s Licenses and Reciprocal/Non-Reciprocal Licensing, please see the Government of Alberta’s factsheet.
+For more information on Out of Country Driver’s Licenses and Reciprocal/Non-Reciprocal Licensing, please see the Alberta Transportation website.